gavinberetvas/todolist/README.md

 - [ ] Add cloud/local storage
 - [ ] improve UX/UI
 - [ ] Dark mode switch
+- [ ] Add a feature to change which project a note belongs to.
-- [ ] Make importance a gradient (e.g. low,medium, high) rather than a binary
+- [ ] Make importance a gradient (e.g. low, medium, high) rather than a binary

 ## License